 8 Disposal of Fish & Entrails

-You must dispose of fish and fish entrails within the waters where the fish was caught and at least 100 feet from boat ramps, docks, and backcountry campsites.
+You must dispose of fish and fish entrails within the waters where the fish was caught and at least 100 feet from backcountry campsites.
 For more instructions for fish and entrail disposal, see page 13.